Satharus/satharus.me/_posts/2019-12-04-writeup_egcert_finals_2019.md

 {: style="text-align:center"}
 ![initial powershell](/assets/images/writeup-egcert-finals-2019/initial-powershell.png)

-So it was time to deobfuscate that code and get an idea of what it is doing.
+So, it was time to deobfuscate that code and get an idea of what it is doing.

 I looked online for quite some time until I stumbled across another writeup that showed that you can treat this whole code as a string and pass it as an argument to `Write-Output` in PowerShell.
-We just have to remove the part at the start until -JOiN”).
+We just have to remove the part at the start until `-JOiN'')`.

 So here we go, It seems to make a little bit more sense.